How to Grow and Care for Lemon Button Fern (Nephrolepis cordifolia 'Duffii') Indoors

 Temperature and Humidity

-Average warmth between 12-250C is ideal for Lemon Button Fern.
-Keep it away from cold draughts as they can cause leaf drop.
+Average warmth of 15-250C is ideal for Lemon Button Fern.
+Keep it away from cold drafts as they can cause leaf drop.

-Lemon Button Fern can also be grown in a terrarium as the high humidity it requires can be maintained inside a terrarium.
+Due to its affinity for highly humid conditions, Lemon Button Fern can be grown in a closed terrarium as a high humidity can be maintained inside a terrarium.
+It is one of the best plants for a closed terrarium.

 Fertilizer

 Feed Lemon Button Fern with a liquid, water-soluble fertilizer every 2-3 weeks during the growing period.
-Withhold feeding during the cold season as growth is reduced at this time.
+Withhold feeding in the cold season as growth is reduced at this time.

 Potting Soil